mike-ward/mike-ward.github.io/_posts/2009-09-06-use-linq-aggregate-to-create-comma-separated-lists.md

 ---
 layout: post
-title:  Use LINQ Aggregate to Create Comma Separated Lists
+title: 'Use LINQ Aggregate to Create Comma Separated Lists'
 ---
 It’s a common problem.
 You’re handed a collection of strings or numbers and you need emit a comma separated list.
 The usual approach I’ve seen (and done) is to resort to a loop and some check to if it’s the first or last element to control when the comma is added.